 It all comes down to your personal preference.
 We suggest experimenting with both styles of crochet hooks to see which suits you best.

 How Do I Hold My Crochet Hook?

 There are many different ways to hold your crochet hook.
-The way YOU choose will depend on what’s comfortable for you as well as what type of crochet project you’re working on.
+The way YOU choose will depend on the type of crochet project you’re working on as well as what’s comfortable for you.
 Most people choose from two main grips:

 The Pencil Grip Your hook is held like a pencil, with a three-fingered pinch. (shown in the top image)

 The Knife Grip Your hook is held like a steak knife, with your last three fingers controlling the motion of the hook. (shown in the bottom image)

 We’ve covered the main two ways to hold a crochet hook here, but there are several more.
 As you progress in your crochet journey, you will find that some grips are more effective for certain types of crochet than others.
 Keep in mind that there is no right or wrong way to hold a crochet hook—find what works best for you!

 Crochet Hook Sizes

 Crochet hooks are measured in millimeters (mm), but also have a corresponding letter from the alphabet and/or number (US size), though these can vary depending on the manufacturer.